luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **30 December** Friedrich arrived in Kiel and set up his court, which was illegal.
 Wilhelm had asked him not to but he feared seeming feeble so risked offence.

-**31 December** Among his family Bismarck said: 'The “old inseparables” [i.e the duchies] must some day be Prussian.
+**31 December** Among his family Bismarck said: '**The “old inseparables” [i.e the duchies] must some day be Prussian.
 That is the goal toward which I am steering; whether I reach it rests in God's hands.
-But I could not take the responsibility for letting Prussian blood be shed just to create a new 'middle state' which would always vote with the others against us in the Diet' (von Keudell, old family friend and secretary, p140).
+But I could not take the responsibility for letting Prussian blood be shed just to create a new 'middle state' which would always vote with the others against us in the Diet**' (von Keudell, old family friend and secretary, p140).
 It's surprising how little historians refer to this given debate about when he was pursuing annexation.
-EF mentions it and EF quotes another line: 'How long it will later hang together I don't know but the beginning is good and the obstinacy of the Danes will probably give us what we need, a reason for war.'
+EF mentions it and EF quotes another line: 'How long it will later hang together I don't know but the beginning is good and **the obstinacy of the Danes will probably give us what we need, a reason for war**.'
 But EF wrongly dates it to a year later, New Year's Eve 1864 (so does Carr, p87)!
 EF also says that a month earlier Keudell had angered Bismarck by suggesting that he put himself at the head of national feeling, an interesting sign that Bismarck's inner circle also did not necessarily appreciate at the start how he would approach the crisis.

 **31 December** After a lot of discussion since 5/11, Russell told Napier to give Gorchakov an assurance of British goodwill in the event of 'hazards to which the peace of Europe and the Balance of Power may be exposed'.
 It was not a specific promise of action, but was still 'a significant change in the direction of British policy' (Mosse).

-## 31 December Britain formally proposed a conference.
+**31 December** Britain formally proposed a conference.

-# Bismarck's Thoughts on Schleswig-Holstein
+---

-# What did Bismarck really think about Schleswig Holstein?
+## What did Bismarck really think about Schleswig Holstein?

 '[I]t was a startling achievement to conjure a treaty [of 1852] out of existence within twelve years of its signature by all the Powers, the first of many achievements which were to make Bismarck the undisputed master of the diplomatic art.'
 AJPT

-So what was Bismarck thinking from the autumn 1863 as this crises emerged and played out?
+*So what was Bismarck thinking from the autumn 1863 as this crises emerged and played out?*

 1. Allying with the national liberal movement for Augustenburg would be damaging and pointless.
 There's no point creating another independent state that will oppose us.

-To Goltz (20 December): 'Seeing the impulses which motivate [public opinion in Germany], the possibility of aligning Prussian policy with them appears to me remote and improbable...
+**To Goltz (20 December): 'Seeing the impulses which motivate [public opinion in Germany], the possibility of aligning Prussian policy with them appears to me remote and improbable...
 The more sensible and moderate elements form a constantly diminishing minority in the movement which is sweeping through Germany.
 To attain even a temporary community of action with the real leaders of it [the national movement] I regard as impossible, for it would be incompatible with the maintenance of ordered conditions in Prussia.
-I therefore believe that we must attach more weight to our relations with the other Great Powers than on agreement with the present direction of public opinion and I believe rather in directing our policy toward open conflict than toward open alliance with the incipient national and revolutionary movement...'
+I therefore believe that we must attach more weight to our relations with the other Great Powers than on agreement with the present direction of public opinion and I believe rather in directing our policy toward open conflict than toward open alliance with the incipient national and revolutionary movement...'**

 '[U]ntil we can forecast more clearly the form which the relations of the Great Powers to each other will take as a result of the conflict with Denmark, it will be necessary for us to keep the Congress question in flux, to cultivate our relations with France on that basis and to employ the favourable dispositions of the Emperor Napoleon as a means of pressure on England and its attitude towards Danish affairs.'

 'It is in this sense that your Excellency will understand the proposal which we have directed to London, Petersburg and Vienna concerning a conference on Danish affairs.
-In spite of the detailed responses which we have received from Vienna, Petersburg and London, it is not at all probable that a definite declaration of willingness to attend will follow quickly; it does not seem to me certain that it will follow at all.
-If it should, we would admit to negotiation only the international side of the German-Danish question, not the federal one of Holstein, and would thus retain the final conclusion in our own hands...
-Should the conference come to pass, I should look upon it less as a means of solving the Danish question then as the terrain on which the alliances for the presumably impending European war would form themselves.
+In spite of the detailed responses which we have received from Vienna, Petersburg and London, it is not at all probable that a definite declaration of willingness to attend will follow quickly; it does not seem to me certain that it will follow at all. **If it should, we would admit to negotiation only the international side of the German-Danish question, not the federal one of Holstein, and would thus retain the final conclusion in our own hands...** Should the conference come to pass, I should look upon it less as a means of solving the Danish question then as the terrain on which the alliances for the presumably impending European war would form themselves.
 That would not exclude our striving at the same time to secure the arrangement of the Danish question that would be most favourable to the interests of Prussia.'
 In the margin of Goltz's letter of 1/12, he scribbled there is no reason to trust Napoleon — it was safer not to antagonise the other three powers by open alliance with Napoleon, and still by diplomacy keep him friendly.

 2. Our priority is not public opinion but Great Power calculations.

 There is a question for Prussia which 'simple in itself is obscured by the dust arising from the Danish business and the mirage attaching thereto.'

-## He wrote to Goltz, on 24 December: 'The question is whether we are a Great Power or simply a German federal state and whether, in the first case, we are to be governed monarchically or, as would be permissible in the second case, by professors, circuit judges.'

-# Document

-and small town gossips.
-The chase after the phantom “popularity in Germany” which we have carried on since the 1840s has cost us our position in Germany and Europe and we shall not win this back by allowing ourselves to drift in the stream and persuading ourselves we are directing its course, but only by standing firmly on our feet and being first of all a Great Power and a German federal state second.
-This is something that Austria has to our cost always recognised and she will not allow her European alliances, if indeed she has any, to be destroyed by the playacting which she is conducting with German sympathies...
-The twenty percent Germans in Austria are not in the last resort a factor which would compel Austria to allow herself to be diverted from her own interests...
+He wrote to Goltz, on 24 December: (I've pieced this together from a dozen different sources, some of which put passages in different orders — it's so important I'd pay someone to track the original and do a definitive translation): **'The question is whether we are a Great Power or simply a German federal state and whether, in the first case, we are to be governed monarchically or, as would be permissible in the second case, by professors, circuit judges and small town gossips**.
+The chase after the phantom “popularity in Germany” which we have carried on since the 1840s has cost us our position in Germany and Europe and we shall not win this back by allowing ourselves to drift in the stream and persuading ourselves we are directing its course, but only by standing firmly on our feet and being **first of all a Great Power and a German federal state second**.
+This is something that Austria has to our cost always recognised and she will not allow her European alliances, if indeed she has any, to be destroyed by the playacting which she is conducting with German sympathies... **The twenty percent Germans in Austria are not in the last resort a factor which would compel Austria to allow herself to be diverted from her own interests...**

 'Our policy, which was so briskly opposed by you in the spring, has been verified in the Polish question while the Schmerling policy has borne bitter fruit for her [Austria].
 Is it not the most signal victory we could win that Austria, two months after the reform attempt, should be glad when nothing more is said about it, should be writing identical notes with us to her former friends, and joining in our threats towards her pet, the majority in the Federal Diet...?

-'Never before has there been a time when Viennese policy was so largely dictated by Berlin both in outline and detail.
-Add to this that we are sought after by France... our voice has, in London and St Petersburg, the weight it had lost for twenty years.
-And all this eight months after you prophesied to me the most dangerous isolation as a result of our Polish policy.
-If we were now to turn our back on the Great Powers in order to throw ourselves into the arms of the small states caught in the net of democratic clubbery, it would be the most wretched state into which one could deliver the monarchy at home and abroad.
-We would be pushed instead of pushing; we would lean for support on elements which we do not control, which are necessarily hostile to us, but to which we would have to submit for better or worse.You believe there is some hidden virtue in 'German public opinion', Chambers, newspapers and such like, which might support or help us in a 'Union' or 'Hegemony' policy.
-I consider that a radical error, a fantasy.
-Our strength cannot come from parliamentary and press politics but only from Great Power politics backed by arms, and we have not sufficient force and vigour to squander it on a bogus front and on empty words and Augustenburg.
-You attach a great deal too much importance to the whole Danish question and you allow yourself to be deluded by the general uproar among the democrats who control the media of press and assembly and who are agitating this question, which in itself is of no great importance.
-Twelve months ago the question was that of two years' service; eight months ago it was Poland; and now it is Schleswig-Holstein...
+**'Never before has there been a time when Viennese policy was so largely dictated by Berlin both in outline and detail.** Add to this that we are sought after by France... our voice has, in London and St Petersburg, the weight it had lost for twenty years.
+And all this eight months after you prophesied to me the most dangerous isolation as a result of our Polish policy. **If we were now to turn our back on the Great Powers in order to throw ourselves into the arms of the small states caught in the net of democratic clubbery, it would be the most wretched state into which one could deliver the monarchy at home and abroad.
+We would be pushed instead of pushing; we would lean for support on elements which we do not control, which are necessarily hostile to us, but to which we would have to submit for better or worse.** You believe there is some hidden virtue in 'German public opinion', Chambers, newspapers and such like, which might support or help us in a 'Union' or 'Hegemony' policy.
+I consider that a radical error, a fantasy. **Our strength cannot come from parliamentary and press politics but only from Great Power politics backed by arms, and we have not sufficient force and vigour to squander it on a bogus front and on empty words and Augustenburg.
+You attach a great deal too much importance to the whole Danish question and you allow yourself to be deluded by the general uproar among the democrats who control the media of press and assembly and who are agitating this question, which in itself is of no great importance.** Twelve months ago the question was that of two years' service; eight months ago it was Poland; and now it is Schleswig-Holstein...

-'For the moment, I regard it as the right policy to have Austria on our side; whether the moment for separation arrives, and on whose part, we shall see...
+**'For the moment, I regard it as the right policy to have Austria on our side; whether the moment for separation arrives, and on whose part, we shall see...
 I am prepared for war and revolution combined...
 Nor am I the slightest bit afraid of war, on the contrary; I am also indifferent to the labels “revolutionary” or “conservative”, as I am to all mere phrases; you will perhaps soon convince yourself that war is a part of my program as well...
-If the barroom enthusiasm in London and Paris makes any impression, I shall be glad of it; it is part of our stock-in-trade, but it has not impressed me so far and in the case of a fight it furnishes little money and no powder.
+If the barroom enthusiasm in London and Paris makes any impression, I shall be glad of it; it is part of our stock-in-trade, but it has not impressed me so far and in the case of a fight it furnishes little money and no powder**.
 You may call the convention of London revolutionary if you like.
 The Vienna treaties were ten times more so and ten times more unjust to many princes, estates and countries.
-It is only by European treaties that European law is established.
-If, however, you want to apply the standard of morality and justice to these latter they must well-nigh all be abolished...
+It is only by European treaties that European law is established. **If, however, you want to apply the standard of morality and justice to these latter they must well-nigh all be abolished...**

-## 'I can only say, “La critique est aisée [criticism is easy].”
-It is not difficult amid the applause of the mob to find fault with the government, especially a government which has been obliged to

-# Document

-Lay hold of several wasps nests into the bargain...
-If the government makes a fiasco over things which are in general beyond the control of human will and foresight, you have the glory of having prophesied at the right time that the government was on the “woodman's road” [i.e to nowhere].
+'I can only say, “La critique est aisée [criticism is easy].” **It is not difficult amid the applause of the mob to find fault with the government, especially a government which has been obliged to lay hold of several wasps nests into the bargain...** If the government makes a fiasco over things which are in general beyond the control of human will and foresight, you have the glory of having prophesied at the right time that the government was on the “woodman's road” [i.e to nowhere].

 If they backed Augustenburg, he wrote, the best that would happen is 'one Grand Duke more in Germany who in his anxiety to preserve his sovereignty would vote against Prussia in the Bund'.